 not Wotan ) which were shown at a prominent place (columns left and right above Sheilas head) in the big staircase in the museum.
 Later their names were removed and now the trophies are gone too 2014 after many controversies.

-Hermann Göring who appears in this award winning Disney movy, “Der Fuehrer’s Face” and who changed his name to “Meier” after Allied troops bombed Germany.
-He was one of the biggest robbers in history, very much focused on expencive art, though not knowing much about it.
+Hermann Göring who appears in this award winning Disney movie, “Der Fuehrer’s Face” and who changed his name to “Meier” after Allied troops bombed Germany.
+He was one of the biggest robbers in history, very much focused on expensive art, though not knowing much about it.
 With his position in the Nazi Regime (Nr.
-2 after Hitler) and receiving huge funds from the state he stole a lot of pieces from the Jewish population but also museums in conquered countries and he could bully other owners to sell pieces for a cheep price.
-Göring more focused on stealing than on antisemitism, after he was wounded in the „Marsch auf die Feldherrnhalle“ 1923 in Munich was pulled into a neighbors building in a side street by comrades and a Jewish neighbor „Robert Ballin“ put him up and hided him..
+2 after Hitler) and receiving huge funds from the state he stole a lot of pieces from the Jewish population but also museums in conquered countries.
+He could bully other owners to sell pieces for a cheap price.
+Göring focused more on stealing than on antisemitism.
+After he was wounded in the „Marsch auf die Feldherrnhalle“ 1923 in Munich he was pulled into a neighbor’s building.
+Which was in a side street.
+By comrades and the Jewish neighbor „Robert Ballin“ who put him up and hided him.

-Hermann Göring as the Empire’s Hunting Master (“Reichsjägermeister”), Forest Master (“Reichsforstmeister”) 1934 passed a bill, the “Reichsjagdgesetz” concerning hunting which in big parts is still effective today.
-He was also the deputy for nature protection and also involved in the NAZI animal protection movement like Hitler and Himmler and the Reichstierschutzgesetz (law for animal protection) was enacted under his rule.
-He was also a drug addict which first was caused by taking pain killers after his injury 1923.
+Hermann Göring as the Empire’s Hunting Master (“Reichsjägermeister”), Forest Master (“Reichsforstmeister”) 1934 passed a bill, the “Reichsjagdgesetz”.
+It concerned hunting and which in big parts is still effective today.
+He was also the deputy for nature protection and also involved in the NAZI animal protection movement, Like Hitler and Himmler and the Reichstierschutzgesetz (law for animal protection) was enacted under his rule.
+He was also a drug addict which was caused by taking pain killers after his injury 1923.
+He received Morphium in Innsbruck, Austria where he fled to.
+After the „Marsch auf die Feldherrnhalle„.
 Several laws in Germany for animal protection date back to that time.
 Liking animals 1945 also did not prevent Hitler from poisoning his German shepherd dog “Blondi”.